Key takeaways for businesses from our cross-channel marketing report

 Email is still the O.G.

 Today, marketers have various choices with an increasing option of channels and tools at their disposal.
-However, email largely remains the most influential marketing channel (69%) to cater to tailor-made experiences.
+However, email marketing largely remains the most influential marketing channel (69%) to cater to tailor-made experiences.

 While email is shaping customers’ purchase decisions, results also show that 70% of people surveyed note they are likely to unsubscribe if they get too many emails.
 Brands need to understand exactly how their audiences wants to be marketed to.
 The importance of email should be taken seriously, but brands should still consider alternative channels to reach more consumers.